 The carrying amount of a deferred tax asset is reviewed at each balance sheet date.
-A deferred tax asset is recognized to the extent that the utilization of parts or all of it is probable because sufficient taxable profit will be available (see note 4 f).
+A deferred tax asset is recognized to the extent that the utilization of parts or all of it is probable because sufficient taxable profit will be available (see note 4 h).
 The determination of future taxable income is based on assumptions on future market conditions and future profits of FMC-AG & Co.
 KGaA and considers all currently available information as well as the level of historical taxable income.
 In addition, the determination of the recoverable amount of deferred tax assets considers implemented tax strategies.

 The Company recognizes assets and liabilities for uncertain tax treatments to the extent it is probable the tax will be recovered or that the tax will be payable, respectively.
-The Company recognizes interest and penalties related to its income tax positions as income tax expense.